![]() |

 Alice C. Linsley

-Gourds were a sacred symbol among Abraham's Horite Hebrew people.
-They represented fertility, new life, the arousal of the High God (whose emblem was the Sun), the rising of the Sun and, as with the pomegrante, the hope for bodily resurrection.
+Gourds were a sacred symbol among Abraham's Hebrew people.
+They represented fertility, new life, the arousal of the High God, the rising Sun and, as with the pomegranate, the hope for bodily resurrection.
+Gourd images decorated the Temple built by Solomon.

 Now he made the sea of cast metal ten cubits from brim to brim, circular in form, and its height was five cubits, and thirty cubits in circumference.
 Under its brim gourds went around encircling it ten to a cubit, completely surrounding the sea; the gourds were in two rows, cast with the rest.
 It stood on twelve oxen, three facing north, three facing west, three facing south, and three facing east; and the sea was set on top of them...
 1 Kings 7:24